 Like trains, there is a network of private bus companies.
 Megabus, Flexibus, Eurobus are some famous companies which provide long distance travel services.
 These can be sometimes dirt cheap if you travel offseason, at odd timings like at midnight or so.
 This is the best option for youngsters and students with the tight budget.
 The long distance travel may not be very comfortable but still, it is popular among tourists.

 The open border policy and easy availability of some of the favored cars (like BMW, Porsche, Audi etc) are the advantages of Europe road travel.
 Europcar, Sixt are big car rental companies in Europe.
 Roads are smooth, scenic and could be the most convenient choice for the families.
 Some countries have toll free roads while some charge a nominal fee.
 There are stretches with absolutely no speed limits (e.g. in Germany).

 Spain and Greece are best traversed through by car.
 The range of Alps has plenty of hidden jewels and some of these places do not have public transport access.
 In such cases, a car is necessary.

-Some people hire a caravan and set off for the entire Europe travel with family.
+Some people hire a caravan/motorhomes and set off for the entire Europe road trip with family.
 This explains how convenient and comfortable road travel in Europe can be.